 6. Reward performance with salary increases

-Losing your best employee can often be avoided with an increase in salary or a reward of an employee perk.
+Losing your best employee can often be avoided with an increase in salary or a reward of employee perks and benefits.
 Review the salary of your best employee and see if an increase is in order.
-Successful employee retention has many aspects, but never underestimate the power of monetary rewards.
+Consult Robert Half’s Salary Guide for Accounting and Finance to learn more about compensation trends.

 "Money isn't everything, but it certainly helps," says Kingsley.
 "Make sure to regularly evaluate compensation."